Ignition Interlock Devices

 Often, state laws give judges the discretion to order an ignition interlock device for specific classes of convicted drunk drivers, such as first time offenders.
 Under the laws of many states, IIDs may be used for a portion of the period in which the offender's license would be suspended.

 In these situations, qualifying offenders typically must satisfy other sentencing requirements in order to be able to drive with an IID.
 These requirements can include jail or time, probation, payment of a fine, completion of an alcohol treatment program, and a period of full license suspension, amongst others.

 Mandatory Ignition Interlock Device Laws

 A growing number of states make an ignition interlock device mandatory, rather than simply leave it to the judge's discretion, in certain types of drunk driving cases.
+Some states or specific cases may opt for the SCRAM device instead, which also monitors alcohol consumption in general.
+Some states have begun requiring first-time offenders to have IID's installed.
 The most common situations in which these states require an IID (should the offender wish to drive) include:

 Ignition Interlock Device Installation and Costs

 States have rules surrounding the installation and inspection of ignition interlock devices.
 Generally, drivers must have the device installed by a state approved installer and must provide proof of installation to the court.
 Often, state law also requires periodic inspections of the device by an approved installer.

 Generally, the offender must pay any fees associated with an IID.
 These can include fees for the device itself, an installation fee, monitoring or calibrating fees, and a security deposit and/or device insurance fee.
 Some (but by no means all) states reduce certain drunk driving fines for those able to demonstrate an inability to pay the costs of an IID.